dbads/node-app-setup/README.md

 - Tests
   to be added

+### Want to add something

+- add a new pr to `dev` branch, I will review it and merge if looks good.

 #### Feel free to reach to me at <a href="mailto:deepakbharti@mnnit.ac.in"> deepakbharti@mnnit.ac.in </a> for any queries.